Xachaeus/Digital-Cornell-Notes/README.md

  - Formatted sections of text entry according to Cornell Notes standard
  - Ability to save notes in low-space .note files
+ - Functional keyboard shortcuts to save and load .note files

 # Features in development
 Features still in development include: